mnr/writing-wip/dimensions_living_book/howIgotHere.md

 When he deems it necessary, he speaks in a booming voice, saying "I have called you by name, you are mine."
 With a flourish big enough to encompass a universe, he pushes a button.
 One of the angels working in Heavenly IT support notes a display, flashing the words "Custard Cream Pie Successfully Delivered."
 Here on Earth, these metaphorical pies-in-the-face manifest themselves in many ways.
 For some, it is a slip on a banana peel.
 For others, being chased by a rooster through a cow pasture.

-God turns to St. Peter with a smile and says, "Would thou likest to wager upon Mark?
+God turns to St. Peter with a smile and says, "Wouldst thou likest to wager upon Mark?
 Five drachma sayeth he will accepteth any crazy idea I sendeth to his path."

 With a sigh, St. Peter puts down his clipboard outlining the days agenda.
 It's difficult to keep an omnipresent deity focused on one task.
 "I accepth."
 He shrugs.
 It's the only way to get God back on track.